 Saturday Bridges - What's Offered

 In response to a community-wide survey, SSEF provides discussions and workshops on an array of topics for Adults.
 In Fall 2017, subjects included a curriculum on Financial Literacy presented by Eastern Bank, conversations on parenting presented by The Fatherhood Project, and a workshop on housing presented by the Merrimack Valley Housing Partnership.
 In addition, one-on-one tutoring for adults with volunteers and mentors was available.
-View the Spring 2018 Schedule for information on current sessions.
+View the Fall 2018 Schedule for information on current sessions.

 Preschool Sessions for 3-4 Year-olds